dabergotzDesign/git_cheatsheet/cheatsheet.md

 - git branch -d "branch name" = deletes branch

+- git rebase = cuts off a branch and creates a new parent.
+Merge with master and resets commits.

 ### more stuff
 - git status = checks the status of your repo & shows in red new files